 The 247Sports Composite has Singletary as a five-star recruit and pegs him as the fifth-best defensive back in the country.

 Scouts have raved about his potential, and it would not be crazy to hear his name called in the NFL Draft one day.
-In fact, 247Sports compares him most to NFL star cornerback Jalen Ramsey.
+In fact, 247Sports has compared him to NFL star cornerback Jalen Ramsey.
 Not too shabby.

 With the potential for big things in his future, he will make one elite program’s fans quite happy.